 How long will it take to recover from surgery?

-Most people stay in the hospital for up to 1 week after the procedure.
+Most people stay in the hospital for 4 to 7 days on average after the procedure.
+But the time you spend in the hospital will depend on why you needed the colostomy.
 Complete recovery from a colostomy may take up to 2 months.
 During this time, you will have limits on what you can eat while the colon heals.

 If the colostomy is temporary, you may need a reversal, or closure, surgery after the colon has healed.
-This surgery usually takes place about 3 months later.
+You usually have this surgery about 3 months later.

 Emptying your colostomy bag.
-Once you have recovered from surgery, you will need to empty the colostomy bag several times per day.
+Once you have recovered from surgery, you will need to empty the colostomy pouch, also called a colostomy bag.
+You will probably do this several times a day.
 You will not be able to control when stool and gas move into the pouch.
 It is best to empty it when the bag is less than half full.

 Colostomy pouches come in many sizes and shapes, but there are 2 main types: